 Third-harmonic schemes can protect the portion of the winding left uncovered by the 59N.
 These may be viewed as injection schemes in which the injection source is provided by the generator itself.
 The 27N3 is sensitive to variations in the available third harmonic.
 However, it does not require grounded-wye PTs at the generator terminals.
-The 59D3 is insensitive to variations in the available third harmonic, in the available third harmonic, responding instead to changes in the distribution of this voltage.
+The 59D3 is insensitive to variations in the available third harmonic, negonding instead to changes in the distribution of this voltage.
 It is more secure and simpler to set than the 27N3, and the coverage of this function can be easily determined.
 As a result, this is the preferred third-harmonic scheme if a grounded-wye PT is available.